Investing in Climate Action for Jobs, Health, and Equity

 The head of the United Nations called the UN’s latest IPCC report a “code red” warning for humanity.
 His message: act on climate change now or pay the price for years to come.
 In the midst of record-breaking fires, drought, floods, and extreme heat, it is clear that massive investments will be required to ensure a climate-safe future for California.
 Creating a prosperous, zero-carbon economy for the state presents enormous opportunities, including economic and job benefits, community benefits through creating more equity and resilience and improving health outcomes, and through protecting our agricultural industry and restoring wildlands.
 This series will bring together diverse experts and policymakers to discuss how much we need to invest, what the areas are for priority for investment, and what returns can we expect.

-Webinar #6: Investing in Building Electrification for a Climate Safe Future – April 2022
+Webinar #6: Investing in Building Electrification for a Climate Safe Future – June 2022

 Experts agree that a key strategy to address the climate crisis must be to shift from dirty natural gas to cleaner, renewably-generated electricity.
 This webinar will focus on the investments necessary to decarbonize our homes, offices and factories.

-Webinar #7: Investing in Farmers Who Sequester Carbon – May 2022
+Webinar #7: Investing in Farmers Who Sequester Carbon – July 2022